Maricopa County Sheriff's Office controversies: Changes to jail operations

 During his term as Sheriff, Arpaio began to serve inmates spoiled food and limited meal times to twice a day.

 Arpaio banned inmates from possessing "sexually explicit material" including Playboy magazine, after female officers complained that inmates openly masturbated while viewing them, or harassed the officers by comparing their anatomy to the nude photographs in the publications.
 The ban was challenged on First Amendment grounds but upheld by the United States Court of Appeals for the Ninth Circuit.

 In February 2007, Arpaio instituted an in-house radio station he calls KJOE.
 Arpaio's radio station broadcasts classical music, opera, Frank Sinatra hits, American patriotic music, and educational programming.
 It operates from the basement of the county jail for five days a week, four hours each day.

 In March 2007, the Maricopa County Jail hosted "Inmate Idol", a takeoff on the popular television series American Idol.

 Starting in July 2000, the Maricopa County Sheriff's website hosted “Jail Cam”, a 24-hour Internet webcast of images from cameras in the Madison Street Jail, a facility which processed and housed pretrial detainees.
 The goals of the broadcasts were the deterrence of future crime and improved public scrutiny of jail procedures.
 The cameras showed arrestees being brought in handcuffed, fingerprinted, booked, and taken to holding cells; with the site receiving millions of hits per day.
 Twenty-four former detainees brought suit against the Sheriff's office, arguing that their Fourteenth Amendment rights of due process had been violated.

 Under Arpaio, the Maricopa County Jails have lost accreditation multiple times.
 In September 2008, the National Commission on Correctional Health Care (NCCHC) terminated the accreditation of all Maricopa County Sheriff's Office jails for failure to maintain compliance with national standards, and providing false information about such compliance.
-In October, 2008, judge Neil V. Wake of the United States District Court for the District of Arizona ruled that grossly inadequate conditions at the Maricopa County Jail, overseen by Arpaio, are unconstitutional and jeopardize the health and safety of prisoners.
+In October 2008, judge Neil V. Wake of the United States District Court for the District of Arizona ruled that grossly inadequate conditions at the Maricopa County Jail, overseen by Arpaio, are unconstitutional and jeopardize the health and safety of prisoners.

 Tent City

 Arpaio set up a "tent city" as an extension of the Maricopa County Jail (33°25′40″N 112°07′26″W).
-Tent City is located in a yard next to a more permanent structure containing toilets, showers, an area for meals, and a day room.
+Tent City was located in a yard next to a more permanent structure containing toilets, showers, an area for meals, and a day room.
 It has become notable particularly because of Phoenix, Arizona's extreme temperatures.
 Daytime temperatures inside the tents have been reported as high as 150 °F (65 °C) in the top bunks.

 During the summer of 2003, when outside temperatures exceeded 110 F, which is higher than average, Arpaio said to complaining inmates, "It's 120 degrees in Iraq and the soldiers are living in tents, have to wear full body armor, and they didn't commit any crimes, so shut your mouths."
 Inmates were given permission to wear only their pink underwear.